Non-liturgical ministries include

 Mark a special birthday celebration or wedding anniversary or remember your loves ones who have died on their anniversary and beautify the celebration of the mass with Altar Flowers.

 If you wish your intention will be recorded in the weekly newsletter.
-E-mail Fr Allan with your request.
+E-mail the priest with your request

 The Circle of Friends is the Parish arm of the support network involved in the all-round education of the child.
 While we maintain that the parents are the first and foremost educators of their child, particularly in their faith development, the Catholic School and the Parish Community have the privilege and responsibility of supporting the parents in their role as educators and nurturing the growing faith of the child.
 The parish community’s support is ongoing from the day of Baptism but it becomes more specific as the children prepare to become full members of the church family by receiving the Sacraments of Reconciliation, Confirmation and Eucharist.